elseano/rundown/examples/mods.md

     echo "YAML was saved into $CONFIG"
     ```

-### Environment Substitution
+### Environment Substitution <r label=sub-env/>

-When using `save`, you can also apply the `env_aware` flag.
+When using `save`, you can also apply the `sub_env` flag.
 This will perform a substitution of any environment variable with it's value.
 Be careful though, if you refer to a missing environment variable, the block will fail.

     ``` yaml save:config.yml env_aware
     apiVersion: v1